 Knowing the location of things is important in math.
-In later math activities, kids will need to answer questions about position and use their spacial reasoning skills.
+In later math activities, kids will need to answer questions about positions and use their spatial reasoning skills.
 To prepare them for this, we will begin by learning the prenumber math concepts of "before, after, and in between" using games, play activities and fun interaction.

-Teaching the Before and After Prenumber Concepts to Kids
+Lesson Plan for Before and After Prenumber Concepts

 Gather up some of your child's favorite toys.
 You will need 3.
-Stuffed animals, toy people, cars, or any favorite two that you can pretend wants to move, works well.
+Stuffed animals, toy people, cars, or any favorite toy that you can pretend wants to move, works well.